$\overline\partial$-Equation on a Lunar Domain with Mixed Boundary Conditions: Introduction

-In this paper, we will study the above mentioned $\-\p$-equation, with the mixed boundary conditions, without any scaling of the domain .
+In this paper, we will study the above mentioned $\-\p$-equation, with the mixed boundary conditions, without any scaling of the domain.
 Then one does not expect the $\-\p$-equation is always solvable.
 However, we will show that the obstruction is of finite dimension.
-Though we basically follow the approach of Catlin [Cat] and Cho [Cho], one key point in our paper is that we use the property close to the non-smooth corner near $E$ and a different weighted metric near $E$ to avoid the difficulty which was circumvented in [Cat], [Cho] only by uniformly shrinking the lunar domain $S^{\e_0}_\varphi$ toward $M_0$.
+Though we basically follow the approach of Catlin [Cat], one key point in our paper is that we use the property close to the non-smooth corner near $E$ for a different weighted metric to avoid the difficulty which was circumvented in [Cat], [Cho] only by uniformly shrinking the lunar domain $S^{\e_0}_\varphi$ toward $M_0$.

 $\-{\p}$-equations with various boundary conditions are the basic tools to work on many geometric or analytic problems in Several Complex Variables and Complex Geometry.
 There is a vast amount of work done in the literature.
-Here, we only refer the reader to the books by Kohn-Folland [KF], H\"ormander [Ho2], Chen-Shaw [CS], and Demailly [DE], as well as, many references therein.
+Here, we only refer the reader to the books by Folland-Kohn [FK], H\"ormander [Ho2], Demailly [DE] and Chen-Shaw [CS], as well as, many references therein.